EEricHwang/EEricHwang.github.io/_pages/about.md

   <p>
     <strong>[May 2025]</strong>
-    Our book chapter abstract <strong>Proactive Risk Assessment of Multi-Vehicle Transportation Systems via Reachability Analysis against Stealthy Attakcs</strong>
-    for Advances in Transportation Cybersecurity and Resilience in World Schientific Publishing!
+    Our book chapter abstract <strong>Proactive Risk Assessment of Multi-Vehicle Transportation Systems via Reachability Analysis against Stealthy Attacks</strong> has been accepted for Advances in Transportation Cybersecurity and Resilience by World Scientific Publishing!
   </p>

   <p>